 ‘MARINA’ CAPSULE

-For S/S19 Alberto, the prestigious German pants label, is launching its first ‘Marina’ capsule collection.
+For S/S19, Alberto, the prestigious German pants label, is launching its first ‘Marina’ capsule collection.
 This series of highly functional trousers develops the ‘sailor chic’ aesthetic and combines high-tech, elegance, freshness and lightness; think cotton gabardine styles with side stripes in the typical Alberto colors: white, yellow and navy.
 All pants come with temperature-regulating, dirt-repellent 3xDRY® Cooler with waterproof pockets and taped seams.
 The models are available in regular length, cropped or as Bermuda shorts with colorful corded ribbon embellishments and inside pockets displaying an anchor print pattern.

 www.alberto-pants.com